StandardL/FireYolov8.NET/Documents/Privacy-Policy-ENG.md

 ## 1. Stored Sensitive Information

-When using our software, we store the captured video frames on your machine's **local disk** for the sake of smooth detecting.
+When using our software, we store the captured video frames on your machine's **LOCAL DISK** for the sake of smooth detecting.
 They will not be uploaded to any server, and you can clear them at any time in the software's settings page.

 ## 2. Permission Request